 Spalding University along with the Office of Financial Aid and its employees are committed to the highest level of standards and ethical practices.
 It will continue to be our goal to provide the best service to both our students and parents.
 The Office of Financial Aid requires each employee to agree to and sign the National Association of Student Financial Aid Administrators Code of Conduct.
 By signing this statement each employee agrees to accept the responsibility to avoid any inconsistencies that may not be a mission of the Office of Financial Aid or the University.

-The Spalding University Office of Financial Aid staff member shall:
+The Spalding University Office of Financial Aid staff member agrees:

 Statement of Ethical Principles